About us

 For inquiries about possible reservations please fill out the form.

 Every Sunday night is our Traditional Irish Seisiún.
-It is one of the longest running seisiúns in NYC and is hosted by Tony DeMarco (fiddle) and Eamon O'Leary (Bouzouki).
+This year they are celebrating their 25th year with us!
+It is one of the longest running seisiúns in NYC and is hosted by Tony DeMarco (fiddle).
 Other guest musicians join in as the night goes on.
 In the past the seisiún has been the subject of an article in the NY Times and Tony appeared on “Live From Here” with Chris Thile on NPR.
 Without a doubt one of the best things you can do on a Sunday Night in NYC!

 Every Monday for over 10+ years now is Jazz Night at 11th St. Bar.
 Our house band, "The 11th St. Bar Quintet", is comprised of Richard Clements piano, Murray Wall bass, Taro Okomoto drums, Grant Stewart tenor sax, and Joe Magnarelli trumpet.
 It is a show not to be missed.
 Come on down and support our local musicians!